This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 - Once the red bell peppers are fork tender (they should be tender but still keeping their shape), remove them from the oven.
-Fill red bell peppers with the spinach and ricotta mixture and top them with the remaining shredded mozzarella cheese.
+Fill red bell peppers with the spinach and ricotta mixture.

 Hello… the recipe calls for four bell peppers.
 Is it four halves or four whole peppers?
 The photo shows four halves.